 - feel lost and struggle to make decisions

-- need help with sexual problems or gender issues
+- need help with sexual problems, sexuality or gender issues

 - have experienced childhood abuse or sexual assault

-- struggle with alcohol, drugs or porn addiction
+- struggle with alcohol, drugs, porn or another addiction

-- suffer from low self esteem or low self-confidence
+- have low self esteem or low self-confidence

 Wise people seek help when they are struggling.

-- are dealing with conflict with your partner
+- have repeated, unresolved conflict with your partner

 - or your partner feel misunderstood